jonem3/ACS341-Assignment/README.md

 1. Download `household_energy_data.csv` from the assignment page ensuring that the file name matches exactly here *(no `(1)`, etc.)*
 2. Save the above file into the `./assignment_docs` folder at the root of the project
+3. When the `main.py` file has finished running, there is the option to view all training data in Tensorboard.
+This can be achieved by running `tensorboard --logdir logs` in the root folder of the project

 #### Python Instructions